Where to stay in the Dolomites – BEST 10 TOWNS & AREAS

 Pros

-• excellent skiing,
+• excellent slopes,

 • picturesque villages,